Manuel Arteaga: Hajduk Split

 Arteaga signed a loan deal with Croatian football club Hajduk Split on 25 January 2016 and made his debut as a substitute against NK Slaven Belupo in February that year.
 On 20 February 2016, he played against NK Lokomotiva in an away defeat where he was substituted at halftime.
 After that game, Artega did not play for Hajduk anymore for reasons unknown.
 On 7 June 2016, his loan spell with Hajduk Split was terminated.

 Indy Eleven

 On 11 January 2021, USL Championship club Indy Eleven announced that they had signed Arteaga.
 On 7 June 2022, Arteaga was named player of the week for Week 13 of the 2022 USL Championship season.
 He was released by Indy Eleven on 30 November 2022, following the conclusion of the 2022 season.

 Phoenix Rising FC

 Arteaga signed with Phoenix Rising FC on 13 December 2022.
 On 1 April 2023, he scored a brace in a 2–2 draw against San Diego Loyal.

+Las Vegas Lights FC

+He signed with Las Vegas Lights FC on December 10, 2025.